darthkhan21/darthkhan21/README.md

 ### Social media platforms for Talent Market Intelligence
 - LinkedIn, Glassdoor and others
+-
+### Project Providence
+- Ingesting data from numerous business systems and applications into central pond for productization

 ### Performance reviews NLP & Text Analytics
 - Insights and benchmarks for managers for self-reflections and improvements